Justin Turner Preview, Player Props: Red Sox vs. Nationals

 - The 7.7 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in MLB.

-- His last time out was on Wednesday against the Philadelphia Phillies, when the lefty tossed five innings, surrendering six earned runs while giving up seven hits.
+- The left-hander's most recent time out was on Thursday against the Philadelphia Phillies, when he went five innings, surrendering no earned runs while giving up just one hit.

-- The 24-year-old has amassed a 4.62 ERA and 10.3 strikeouts per nine innings across 23 games this season, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.